chaseycodes/VentureKicks/README.md

 2. Users can create accounts and track their purchases and/or profits by adding sneakers from the database.
 3. Users can find sneakers based on parameters like: Brand, Price Range, Premium, Market Value, & Color.
 4. Users can keep track of their favorite sneakers, while a content-based filtering system will reccomend shoes that other  like-users have favorited.
-5. Users can view data about the secondary sneaker market.

 ## Stack
 **Front-end**: HTML, CSS, Chart.js